10 Best Things to Do in Grand Junction, Colorado

 Getting There

-It's about a 4 hour drive from Denver, but you'll want to account for some of that classic I-70 traffic if you're going on a weekend, especially in the winter with ski traffic (it's rough and one of the reasons I moved out of Colorado).
+It's about a 4-hour drive from Denver, but you'll want to account for some of that classic I-70 traffic if you're going on a weekend, especially in the winter with ski traffic (it's rough and one of the reasons I moved out of Colorado).
 I highly recommend leaving Thursday evening to avoid it!
 For reference, most of my trips to Grand Junction have been in April (all the photos on this post) and there's still snow in the mountains (photo below is from the same day!).
 If you're coming from Denver then you can expect snowstorms along the I-70 mountain passes throughout May, sometimes June.
 I took the photo below from the drive from Denver; it usually clears up once you get to Glenwood Springs canyon.
 Grand Junction is far enough west that the weather is drastically different from Denver and its surrounding ski towns, so it's a great escape if you're sick of snowy hikes and want to explore with comfortable temperatures then Grand Junction is a perfect long weekend getaway!

 If you want to break up the drive you can hike at Hanging Lake or Rifle Falls State Park.
 They're both on the way, really neat and something you wouldn't want to drive out for one day for.
 Since Hanging Lake is in Glenwood springs, it's likely to be warmer and drier, check condition of course though.
 Rifle falls looks incredible when it's frozen (if you're lucky enough to see that way!)
 The 2 right photos below are from Rifle Falls and Rifle Gap reservoir.

-Where to Stay
+Where to Stay in Grand Junction

 You can read about my experience solo camping here.
 You can also disperse camp at Dominguez Canyon trail; it is incredibly remote though, so only do that if you're experienced.
 I didn't want my first solo camping experience to be too difficult, so I chose an established campsite called James M. Robb Colorado River State Park which was right outside the town of Grand Junction, slightly off I-70, reservations can be booked here.
 If you're lucky enough to find availability, camp in the National monument.

-Things to Do in and around Grand Junction
+Things to Do in and Around Grand Junction

-Exploring Historic Downtown Grand Junction
+Explore Historic Downtown Grand Junction

 You must stop for breakfast or lunch at Main St Bagels!!
-These are the best bagels in Colorado and yes, i've been to all the "popular" ones in Denver that honestly suck in my opinion.
+These are the best bagels in Colorado and yes, i've been to all the "popular" ones in Denver that honestly aren't great in my opinion.
 There will almost always be a line, but it's worth it!
 The bagel sandwiches are massive, so they are guaranteed to keep you full!
 I love the Caprese bagel with the cheddar flavored bagel.
 There's so many vegetarian friendly options, so I loved it and always go back when I pass through.
 I enjoyed a birthday dinner at The Winery Restaurant and we got to meet other friendly locals and learn more about the town and their life here.

-Mountain Biking
+Go Mountain Biking in Fruita

 I've only done this a few times, but biking is incredibly popular here (as well as Moab).
 Fruita is really popular for biking, so if that's something you'd enjoy then you definitely enjoy the "cooler" spring temperatures when you're here and explore the trails nearby.

-Powderhorn Mountain Resort
+Visit Powderhorn Mountain Resort

 If you're still itching to ski and find snow during the winter or early spring, then visit Powderhorn mountain resort (45 minutes from Grand Junction).
 It's not on the IKON or EPIC ski pass, so you'll likely experience way less crowds than most ski resorts in Colorado.
 This is also another great place to walk around in warmer temperatures, or mountain bike.
 I love visiting ski resorts in the summers because of this!

-Wine Tasting in Palisade Wine Country
+Go Wine Tasting in Palisade

 This is Colorado's only wine country which is a nice break from all the breweries.
 I'm not a big beer drinker, so this was an exciting way to spend my birthday!
 I have visited Colterris Winery as the grapes are locally grown and it's dog-friendly!
 You get to taste some of Colorado's wine in a gorgeous scenery.